sagar1024/smart-gambit/README.md

 # SmartGambit

 SmartGambit is a chess engine that evaluates a given chess position and searches for the best move.
-Users can also play against the computer.
+Users can play against the computer in different styles like tactical or defensive.

 ## Tech stack -